symfony/symfony-docs/setup/flex.rst

 Symfony has published a new "skeleton" project, which is a minimal Symfony project recommended to create new applications.
-This "skeleton" already includes Symfony Flex as a dependency, so you can create a new Flex-enabled Symfony application executing the following command:
+This "skeleton" already includes Symfony Flex as a dependency.
+This means you can create a new Flex-enabled Symfony application by executing the following command:

 .. code-block:: terminal